monkphin/nlaw/README.md

 <summary>Home Page</summary>
 <img src="docs/home-performance.png">
 <br>
 The main issues recorded here were due to the hero image, a suggestion to preconnect to google fonts and some render blocking resources from bootstrap, hover.css and fontawesome.
+I susept the renderblocking images will be resolved once the site is migrated to bootstrap 5, since its documentation includes sections on optimisation which bootstrap 4 seems to lack.
 </details>

 <details>